Long recognized and praised as a creative force in acoustic music, Claire Lynch is a pioneer who

 albums by other artists with her background vocals including Emmylou Harris, Linda Ronstadt,

-Pam Tillis, Alison Brown, Patty Loveless, Kathy Mattea and Ralph Stanley
+Pam Tillis, Alison Brown, Patty Loveless, Kathy Mattea and Ralph Stanley.
+Today, the impressive

 list of other guest appearances continues including spots on albums by Donna the Buffalo, Sara